-How likely is the occurrence of this paradox?
-The aim of the present paper is to give a theoretical answer to this narrow, but important, question.
+So how likely is the occurrence of this paradox, or more precisely, how likely is the occurrence of patterns of individual views that generate the paradox?
+The aim of this paper is to give a theoretical answer to this question.
 Inevitably, a large range of other important questions raised by the doctrinal paradox cannot be addressed here.
-In section 1, necessary and sufficient conditions for the occurrence of the paradox will be identified.
-In section 2, a probability-theoretic model will be developed for determining the probability of its occurrence, given various assumptions about the probability that individuals hold different sets of judgments.
-Some convergence results will be proved, identifying conditions under which the probability of the paradox's occurrence converges to 1 as the number of individuals increases, and conditions under which that probability converges to 0.
-In section 3, two frequently discussed escape-routes from the paradox, the premise- and conclusion-based procedures of decision-making, will be discussed, and, following a recent paper by Bovens and Rabinowicz (2001), their performance in terms of tracking the "truth" will be investigated.
-The present model yields alternative proofs of some of the results by Bovens and Rabinowicz.
-It will also be shown that, under certain conditions, if each individual is better than random at tracking the "truth" on each of the premises, but not very good at it, then the probability of the occurrence of the doctrinal paradox converges to 1 as the number of individuals increases.
-Section 4 addresses possible extensions and generalizations of the present results.
-And, in section 5, finally, the present results on the probability of the doctrinal paradox will be compared with existing results on the probability of cycles in the realm of preference aggregation.
-The paper will show that, under plausible assumptions, the doctrinal paradox is more likely to occur than Condorcet's paradox of cyclical preferences.
-These findings should underline that the doctrinal paradox and its escape-routes deserve attention.
+In section 1, necessary and sufficient conditions for the occurrence of the paradox are identified.
+In section 2, a probability-theoretic model is developed for determining the probability of its occurrence, given various assumptions about the probability that individuals hold different sets of judgments.
+Some convergence results are proved, identifying conditions under which the probability of the paradox's occurrence converges to 1 as the number of individuals increases, and conditions under which that probability converges to 0.
+In section 3, two escape-routes from the paradox, the premise- and conclusion-based procedures of decision-making, are discussed, and, following two recent papers by Bovens and Rabinowicz (2001a, 2001b), their performance in terms of "tracking the truth" is investigated.
+The present model yields alternative proofs as well as extensions of some of the results by Bovens and Rabinowicz.
+It is also shown that, under certain conditions, if each individual is better than random at tracking the "truth" on each of the premises, but not very good at it, then the probability of the occurrence of the doctrinal paradox (and the probability of a discrepancy between the premise- and conclusion-based procedures) converges to 1 as the number of individuals increases.
+Section 4 addresses extensions and generalizations of the present results.
+And, in section 5, finally, the present results are briefly compared with existing results on the probability of cycles in the realm of preference aggregation.